AudioKit/AudioKitSynthOne/README.md

 * Add accessibility functionality to AudioKit Synth One.
 We have received multiple requests from visually impaired musicians.
 Help make Synth One accessible to all musicians.
 *  Midi Learn Matrix.
 Create a view that will allow users to easily change the MIDI Learn assignments.
-* Localizations in your language
+* Localizations in your language (contribute one on our [POEditor page](https://poeditor.com/join/project/j1Zs2M0huT))
 * Create iPhone or Universal interface
 * Ability to search presets
 * Make TouchPads assignable